Because that’s where the money is, on paper. But it’s not where the market is.

 In the first half of this year, 87% of the completed apartment projects with 50 or more apartments in 130 major cities in the US are considered “high end,” according to a report by RentCafé, based on Yardi Matrix data on 80,000 large-scale apartment developments.
 This is up from 52% of properties completed in 2012:

 “High end” here means “luxurious” – a marketing position for a building.
+It might come with exquisite Carrara marble.
 In expensive cities, projects that are not luxurious are nevertheless expensive – such as San Francisco.
 You have to pay a lot in rent but you might not get a lot for it.
 An expensive dump in San Francisco is not “high end.”
 It’s just expensive.
 In other cities, for the same amount, you can rent a luxury apartment.
 But that kind of “high end” in San Francisco requires princely sums of money.

 This is based on Yardi Matrix’s definition and classification of the apartment market of multi-family properties of 50+ units, where “high-end” or “luxury” rental properties make up the top two categories: